top of page

 7:15: Dinner (included in tuition)

-Dinner will be catered by Shish Mediterranean and will include options for all dietary needs!
+Dinner will include options for all dietary needs, specific restaurant TBD.

 9:00: Tone and Technique